-The lie ensee: • Performed site-specific calculations to demonstrate that the limiting SFP HCLPF capacity value is greater than the peak spectral acceleration of the site-specific GMRS.
-Yes Notes from the reviewer: The NRC staff confirmed that the licensee followed the methodology SFP Evaluation Guidance Report in calculation AMN-12-CALC-001, calculate a SFP HCLPF capacity.
-The resulting HCLPF value is gresspecific GMRS; therefore, it is reasonable to conclude that the SFP is capacity to withstand a seismic event at least up to the GMRS without would lead to a rapid draindown.
-Sion(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
-Rev. 0, to ater than the site- nas sufficient The N RC staff concludes that: • The SFP has sufficient capacity to withstand a seismic event at least up to the GMRS without failure that would lead to a rapid draindown.
+The licensee: Performed site-specific calculations to demonstrate that the limiting SFP HCLPF capacity value is greater than the peak spectral acceleration of the site-specific GMRS.
+Yes Notes from the reviewer: The NRC staff confirmed that the licensee followed the methodology described in the SFP Evaluation Guidance Report in calculation 1BAT35013-AQ-CAL-001, Revision 0, to calculate an SFP HCLPF capacity.
+The resulting HCLPF value is greater than the site-specific GMRS; therefore, it is reasonable to conclude that the SFP has sufficient capacity to withstand a seismic event at least up to the GMRS without failure that would lead to a rapid draindown.
+Deviation(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
+The NRC staff concludes that: The SFP has sufficient capacity to withstand a seismic event at least up to the GMRS without failure that would lead to a rapid draindown.